ivansible/cert-cloudflare/README.md

     certbot_certificates:
       - name: example.com
         active: true
-        remove_existing: false
-        update_existing: false
+        existing: autoremove
         domains:
           - example.com
-List of certificates parameters.
+List of certificate parameters, they are:
+  - `name` - required certificate name, usually the main domain;
-`name` is required. `active` is an optional flag, defaults to true.
+  - `active` - optional flag, defaults to true, certificate is skipped if this is false;
-`remove_existing` and `update_existing` are optional flags defaulting to false.
-`domains` is required list certificate domains, it can include sublists (will be flattened).
+  - `domains` - required list certificate domains, can include sublists (will be flattened);
+  - `existing` - what to do if certificate already exists (optional), one of:
+    - `update` - update existing certificate;
+    - `remove` - remove existing certificate;
+    - `autoremove` - remove only if domains have changed, keep otherwise (this is the default).

 Please note that certbot keeps first list item but sorts the remainder.

     certbot_acme_accounts: